AdaCore/learn/courses/intro-to-spark/book/01_Overview.rst

          (new String'(W));
     end P;

-As the access type is defined and used inside of a part of the code ignored by GNATprove, this code is correct.
+Since the access type is defined and used inside of a part of the code ignored by GNATprove, this code is correct.

 Example #8